rdentato/tst/README.md

 There is no limitation on how you organize and run your tests.
-Just for the purpose of self-testing (and to provide an example on how you could organize your testing workflow) the `tstrun` script in the `src` directory provides a convenient way to launch groups of tests and pass them arguments.
+Just for the purpose of self-testing (and to provide an example on how you could organize your testing workflow) the `makefile` and the `tstrun` script in the `test` directory provide a convenient way to launch groups of tests and pass them arguments.